thesassway/thesassway.com/source/news/passing-content-blocks-to-mixins.html.markdown

 summary: For the Sass Veterans out there, I can imagine a big'ol smile appeared on your face when you read that headline.
 If you know the power of mixins, then you can imagine being able to pass a block of Sass to a mixin and watch the magic happen.
 We're going to look at the history of this feature and a few examples of how it can be used.
 ---

-# New Sass Feature: Passing content blocks to mixins
+# New Sass feature: Passing content blocks to mixins

 For the Sass veterans out there, I can just imagine a big'ol smile appeared on your face when you read that headline.
 If you know the power of mixins, then you can imagine being able to pass a block of Sass to a mixin and watch the magic happen.
 We're going to look at the history of this feature and a few examples of how it can be used.